- E-mail: firstname.lastname@example.org

-Dr Chukwuma Okoli is a postdoctoral researcher in Private International Law at the T.M.C.
+Chukwuma is a Postdoctoral Researcher in Private International Law at the T.M.C.
 Asser Institute.
-Before joining the institute, he was a Ph.D candidate and Teaching Fellow at the Faculty of Law, University of Luxembourg for about four years, where he taught Comparative Private International Law, Comparative English Law of Contract, and Comparative English Law of Tort.
+Prior to joining T.M.C Asser Institute, he was inter alia, a Teaching Fellow at the Faculty of Law, University of Luxembourg for about four years, where he Taught Comparative Private International Law, Comparative English Law of Contract, and Comparative English Law of Tort.

 C.S.
 A. Okoli and G.O.
 Arishe, “The Operation of the Escape Clauses in the Rome Convention, Rome I Regulation and Rome II Regulation” (2012) 8 Journal of Private International Law 513 – 545